rcat3/rcat-MSA-LCD/README.md

 #### For Animated GIFs

-The hardware is extremely limited in terms of available memory.
-Total SRAM is only 264kB.
-There are animated GIFs that are larger than that.
-They obviously won't work.
+The hardware is limited in terms of available memory.
+You need to be mindful of how large of an animated GIF you're trying to load.
+If you exceed the available memory, the application will likely crash on start-up.
 The biggest factors in predicting whether an animated GIF will work are it's resolution and color depth.
 Per the [LVGL documentation regarding GIF decoding](https://docs.lvgl.io/8.3/libs/gif.html), memory requirements are:

 - 8 bit color depth: 3 x image width x image height
 - 16 bit color depth: 4 x image width x image height
 - 32 bit color depth: 5 x image width x image height

-Here are some rough (untested) guidelines based on the above requirements:
+For the RP2040 hardware, here are some rough (untested) guidelines based on the above requirements:
 - up to ~60kB: Probably okay.
 - ~60kB-100kB: Starting to get questionable.
 - over 134kB: Risky / Likely to crash depending on rest of app.

 Needless to say, you won't be able to fill the 240x240 screen.
 If you flash a new image and it doesn't start running as expected, you've likely encountered a memory allocation error.
 Reduce the size of your animated GIF and try again.
 The limits are obviously also dependent on how many other pictures you're trying to compile in.

+I haven't extensively tested the RP2350 hardware yet, but you're probably good up to about 384kB.

 To [convert an animated GIF](https://lvgl.io/tools/imageconverter) for use in the program:
 1. In the image converter, select *LVGL v8*.